AldairAvelino/bookly/README.md

 # bookly
-Let me borrow a book from you
+Let me borrow a book from you.

 Mobile App that helps users to easily borrow books